 As part of this project, I considered the usefulness of the philosophy of psychiatry, and in particular phenomenological psychiatry, in thinking about modernist literature (Woolf, Beckett, Proust) and its representation of disordered experiences of selfhood, time, space and the body.

-I am an international project partner on Historicizing the Ageing Self, run by the University of Bergen, Norway.
+2016-2021: I am an international project partner on a Norwegian Research Council project, Historicizing the Ageing Self, run by Dr Margery Vibe Skagen at the University of Bergen, Norway.
 More information can be found here:

 I have two monographs in preparation that have grown out these awards:

-I have recently published a chapter, 'The Ageing Body', in the Cambridge Companion to the Body in Literature, an article on 'Beckett and the Contingency of Ageing' in Samuel Beckett Today/ Aujourd'hui, and have work under consideration in Textual Practice and the European Journal of English Studies.
+I have recently published a chapter, 'The Ageing Body', in the Cambridge Companion to the Body in Literature, an article on 'Beckett and the Contingency of Ageing' in Samuel Beckett Today/ Aujourd'hui, an article on writing and age in the work of Marcel Proust and Roland Barthes in Textual Practice, and an article on ageing and experience in Coetzee and Alice Munro in the European Journal of English Studies.